jansmolders86/mediacenterjs/README.md

 * Lucien Immink https://github.com/lucienimmink for his javascript knowledge/support
 * P.J.
 Onori for his icons

-###Thanks to the following sponsors:###
+###Thanks to the following people for their donation:###

 * Koen Peters http://geekyplugins.com/
 * Friso Geerlings

-What is the beta version going to have?
+What will the beta version be able to do?
 =======================================

-On the todo list for MCJS are:
+The project will reach beta status when it is able to provide:

 * Fast transcoding
-* Cross Browser compatibility
+* Cross Browser/device compatibility
 * Easy to add/change themes
 * And a set of ready made apps like youtube and google music.
 * Multilanguage support